zhengshou/AutoLoc/README.md

 3. `tools/`: tools for launching AutoLoc and evaluating results.
 Note that `proc_net.py` takes a whole set of videos as input and thus usually is used for training. `proc_prll_net.py` can launch multiple concurrent processes that each of them only takes one single video as input and thus usually is used for testing so that making predictions for each video in parallel to speedup.

 ### Running AutoLoc
+Under the root directory of this repo, run `python exp/TH14/run.py` for experiments on TH'14 and `python exp/AN/run.py` for experiments on AN v1.2.